Vasavikatakam/DE-DUPLICATION-OF-RECORDS/README.md

-# DE-DUPLICATION-OF-RECORDS
+# DE-DUPLICATION OF RECORDS
 This python code removes the duplicate records

  steps to execute the file

--> I have done this in python 2.7.12
+->I have done this in python 2.7.12

 ->In order to run the code you need to install scikit-learn(I am using k-means from scikit learn) steps in ubuntu